chinapedia/wikipedia.abstract.en/Page/Oxidative_phosphorylation.md

 ATP synthase is a massive protein complex with a mushroom-like shape.
 The mammalian enzyme complex contains 16 subunits and has a mass of approximately 600 kilodaltons.[88]
 The portion embedded within the membrane is called F_(O) and contains a ring of c subunits and the proton channel.
 The stalk and the ball-shaped headpiece is called F₁ and is the site of ATP synthesis.
 The ball-shaped complex at the end of the F₁ portion contains six proteins of two different kinds (three α subunits and three β subunits), whereas the "stalk" consists of one protein: the γ subunit, with the tip of the stalk extending into the ball of α and β subunits.[89]
 Both the α and β subunits bind nucleotides, but only the β subunits catalyze the ATP synthesis reaction.
 Reaching along the side of the F₁ portion and back into the membrane is a long rod-like subunit that anchors the α and β subunits into the base of the enzyme.

 As protons cross the membrane through the channel in the base of ATP synthase, the F_(O) proton-driven motor rotates.[90]
 Rotation might be caused by changes in the ionization of amino acids in the ring of c subunits causing electrostatic interactions that propel the ring of c subunits past the proton channel.[91]
 This rotating ring in turn drives the rotation of the central axle (the γ subunit stalk) within the α and β subunits.
 The α and β subunits are prevented from rotating themselves by the side-arm, which acts as a stator.
-This movement of the tip of the γ subunit within the ball of α and β subunits provides the energy for the active sites in the β subunits to undergo a cycle of movements that produces and then releases ATP.[92]
-ATPsyn.gif.
+This movement of the tip of the γ subunit within the ball of α and β subunits provides the energy for the active sites in the β subunits to undergo a cycle of movements that produces and then releases ATP.[92] .
 ATP is shown in red, ADP and phosphate in pink and the rotating γ subunit in black.]]
 This ATP synthesis reaction is called the _binding change mechanism_ and involves the active site of a β subunit cycling between three states.[93]
 In the "open" state, ADP and phosphate enter the active site (shown in brown in the diagram).
 The protein then closes up around the molecules and binds them loosely – the "loose" state (shown in red).
 The enzyme then changes shape again and forces these molecules together, with the active site in the resulting "tight" state (shown in pink) binding the newly produced ATP molecule with very high affinity.
 Finally, the active site cycles back to the open state, releasing ATP and binding more ADP and phosphate, ready for the next cycle.

 In some bacteria and archaea, ATP synthesis is driven by the movement of sodium ions through the cell membrane, rather than the movement of protons.[94][95]
 Archaea such as _Methanococcus_ also contain the A₁A_(o) synthase, a form of the enzyme that contains additional proteins with little similarity in sequence to other bacterial and eukaryotic ATP synthase subunits.
 It is possible that, in some species, the A₁A_(o) form of the enzyme is a specialized sodium-driven ATP synthase,[96] but this might not be true in all cases.[97]